'Oh wise owl' art trail at Beningbrough

 Indoor art exhibition

-There will also be a complementary exhibition in the Hayloft*, with photographic, pen and ink work as well as paintings, skulls and a puppet - certainly worth a visit during those winter weekends.
+There will also be a complementary exhibition in the Hayloft*, with photographic, pen and ink work as well as paintings, replica skulls and a puppet - certainly worth a visit during those winter weekends.
+The exhibition includes 20 artworks by 12 artists, all varied in their styles and mediums.

 * Please note the Hayloft is accessed by stairs only.